ops/Dusty-Tapes/README.md

 The game is written partly in BASIC and partly in machine language.
 Some of the ML routines are excuted as an IRQ routine.

+It seems that I ran out of ideas for the main character since the same guy is wobbling again in this game.

 ![Image](bombjack/screenshot2.png)

 ## Instructions